 For the control (development of heat transfer coefficient) are no absolute values required, so it is possible to set A as constant (=1), and assuming always the same liquid cp and hence the same density ρ and set both as well as constant(=1).
-Doing like this we will get the "qualitative" Heat transfer coefficient αm .
+As the mass flow may be calculated with dm = dv x ρ (volume flow times density) we will get the "qualitative" Heat transfer coefficient αm .

 Using: T2, T1 the inlet and outlet temperature of the fluids and the volume flow.
 The heat loss is also taken as constant.

 If you will need help, how to do the calculation or how to analyse / interpret your results from the field, please dont hesitate and write us an Email.